The Off-site Level 1 course, Clinical Reasoning in Intervention, is conducted in sessions of 4 consecutive days (typically Thursday-Sunday).

 Virginia is a well-travelled speaker, coach and educator on topics including sensory integration, DIR/Floortime, child development and infant mental health.
 She has conducted trainings in Kenya, Australia, the Philippines, Vietnam, Hong Kong, and the USA and leads workshops at international conferences.

 Virginia is a founder and former Clinical Director of SPOT (Speech, Physical, and Occupational Therapy) Interdisciplinary Children's Therapy Center in Hong Kong, where she led a large and widely respected inter-disciplinary team.

-Virginia obtained her BSc in Occupational Therapy in Oxford England (2002), and is a registered Occupational Therapist in Hong Kong.
-She is part of the Interdisciplinary Council for Development and Learning (ICDL) and has earned a position as a Training Leader and Expert DIR/Floortime provider and parent coach.
+Virginia obtained her BSc in Occupational Therapy in Oxford England (2002) and her Masters in Occupational Therapy from Mount Mary University, Milwaukee (2018).
+She is a DIR/Floortime Training Leader and Expert and clinical consultant for the Interdisciplinary Council for Development and Learning (ICDL).
 Her extensive pediatric experience includes children on the autism spectrum, as well as those with Sensory Processing Disorder, infant mental health issues, children from adopted families and those who have experienced developmental trauma.

 Off-Site Level 1 Intensive (four-day program) is $1675 per person, including a $265 deposit upon application.

 Applicants for this program must submit an application form and attach a current CV or resume, including a list of recent relevant Continuing Education courses completed.
 There is a non-refundable deposit of $265 (applicable toward tuition).
 For those accepted into the mentorship program, this fee is not refundable should you cancel your registration.
 However, if for any reason we are unable to accept your application your deposit will be fully refunded.